aws-samples/r53resolver-query-log-parser/README.md

 - we assume that Firehose processes record every minute, so that translates to 1440 lambda invocations and we estimated ~10 seconds duration each

 SNS
 - we estimated that .5% of all DNS requests will trigger a "match notification" via SNS.
-We rounded itto 200,000 a month
+We rounded it to 200,000 a month

 S3 storage
 - we estimated rougly 54GB (864,000 records * 2kb * 30.5 days) of uncompressed files will go to S3 storage monthly